triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ```
 and then look at the `input.bmp` and `output.bmp` images.

-There is another application using a webcam instead, if you have one
+There is another application along using a webcam instead, if you have one
 on your machine.